typedb/typedb-docs/0001-typedb/01-start/02-installation.md

 - starting TypeDB (esp note that will run in foreground of terminal) [√] -->

-## Prerequisites

-TypeDB runs on:
+TypeDB runs on following OS:
 - Linux
 - MacOS
 - Windows

+## Prerequisites

 The only requirement is Java (**version 11** or higher) which can be downloaded from [OpenJDK](http://openjdk.java.net/install/) or